Epidemic models with digital and manual contact tracing: Discussion

 On the mathematical side, we only focus on the early stage of the epidemic in this paper.
-Analysing later parts of the epidemic remains open.
-Moreover, there are problems with obtaining an analytic expression for the reproduction number for the combined model.
+Analyzing later parts of the epidemic remains open.
+Moreover, obtaining a more explicit expression for $ R_{DM}$ in the combined model could shed more light on the effect of combining digital and manual contact tracing.
+For instance, it was shown numerically not to be monotone in $\pi$ and $p$, but one would expect the critical curve $R_{DM}=1$ to be monotone in the $(\pi ,p)$ plane (cf. Figure \ref{fig:RDM} and \ref{fig:RDMsmall}), but a proof of this missing.
+Further, it would be of interest to derive an individual reproduction number $R^{(ind)}_{DM}$ and prove properties for this reproduction number, e.g.\ that it has the same threshold as $R_{DM}$ and that it decreases monotonically in both $\pi$ and $p$.

 Despite these model limitations, we consider our contribution an important step in increasing understanding of the effect of different contact tracing forms on spreading disease.